Context-Aware Indoor Point Cloud Object Generation through User Instructions: Experiments

 \paragraph{Effectiveness of Instructions.}

-Moreover, since the shape of the generated object is determined by the instructions, the effectiveness of different instructions indicates the generalization ability of our approach. \Cref{fig:query_effect} provides results for the generated objects when different instructions are applied with slight variations.
+Moreover, since the shape of the generated object is determined by the instructions, the effectiveness of different instructions indicates the generalization ability of our approach.
+Fig.~\ref{fig:query_effect} provides results for the generated objects when different instructions are applied with slight variations.
 These results demonstrate that our approach can capture the differences between instructions while maintaining the semantics of the target object.
+Generated objects can exhibit variations in color, shape, and location while remaining aligned with the provided instructions and the context of surrounding objects.

-\paragraph{Quantitative Result.} To assess the quality of the augmented scene, we employ the MVT model \cite{huang2022mvt} to perform visual grounding task on three distinct scenes: randomly generated scenes, original \referitdd scenes, and our augmented scenes, as shown in \cref{tab:VG}.
+\paragraph{Quantitative Result.} To assess the quality of the augmented scene, we employ the MVT model \cite{huang2022mvt} to perform visual grounding task on three distinct scenes: randomly generated scenes, original \referitdd scenes, and our augmented scenes, as shown in Tab.~\ref{tab:VG}.
 The goal of visual grounding is to identify the target object in a scene based on the text provided.
 There are no distractor objects of the same type as the target one in \emph{Easy} tasks, whereas multiple objects of the same type are available in \emph{Hard} tasks.

 It is observable that our model is capable of generating scenes that are not only consistent but also easily recognizable by visual grounding models trained on the original dataset.
 Despite the inherent complexities involved in scene generation, which may lead to a certain degree of decline in overall visual grounding accuracy than the ground truth dataset, our model performs well in generating high-quality scenes.
 These generated scenes are more identifiable to the visual grounding model compared to those generated randomly or those generated by a single Point-E model with ground truth locations.
 Performance in \emph{Hard} tasks also indicates the effectiveness of our approach in complex scenes.